andrew-pa/endless-hole/spec/kernel.md

 All system calls return zero on success, and an error code on failure.
 Any other outputs are returned via pointers.

 TODO: should we use the immediate system call instruction value or pass the system call number via a register (like Linux?).
-TODO: how do processes know how big a page in memory is?
-Ideally this is dynamic, because not all Arm chips support the same page sizes (for instance, Apple Silicon supports 16K pages but not 4K pages).
 TODO: describe structures passed as arguments.

 There should be a crate that provides nice definitions for each system call, and also defines the various types used and any useful operations on those types.